Joe LaFlam

 Created by G.M.
 Ford (1945-2021) Should you judge a private eye by the company he keeps?
 A hapless, rumpled, heart-on-his-sleeve, middle-aged, grumpy smart-ass, Seattle private eye LEO WATERMAN stumbles from one quixotic case to another, in this highly-entertaining, sometimes laugh-out-loud funny, critically-acclaimed series, by G.M.
 Ford.
 Aiding him in his escapades are "the boys," a … Continue reading Leo Waterman

-Frank Corso
+Frank Corso (G.M.
+Ford)

 Created by G.M.
 Ford FRANK CORSO is a reclusive renegade newshawk with a conscience.
 As an up-and-coming journalist in New York City, he became involved in a nasty libel suit which cost him his reputation and almost his career.
-Tail between his legs, he ended up on the west coast working for the third-rate Seattle … Continue reading Frank Corso
+Tail between his legs, he ended up on the west coast working for the third-rate Seattle … Continue reading Frank Corso (G.M.
+Ford)

 Harry Nile

-Created by Jim French (1928-2017) Not all radio detectives are only available in re-runs from sometimes dubious old-time radio outlets.
+Created by Jim French (1928-2017) Not all radio detectives are available only in re-runs from sometimes dubious old-time radio outlets.
 Here's one radio detective still very much on the case.
 HARRY NILE, a fictional private detective in Los Angeles and Seattle during the 1940's and 50's, is the title character of a long-running and much … Continue reading Harry Nile

 Carl Kolchak (The Night Stalker)